 Depending on the state and/or county, special eligibility rules might exist for expungement of DUI arrests or convictions that occurred while the offender was a juvenile.

 If you were convicted of a misdemeanor DUI violation in California, for example, you may file a petition for expungement after successfully completing probation (if applicable).
 Even felony DUI convictions can sometimes be expunged in California, but this often involves extra court procedures, such as the reduction of the conviction status to a misdemeanor.

 In contrast, Florida law only allows for the expungement of DUI arrests where the charges were dropped, dismissed by the court, never filed or where the accused was not found guilty.
 Unlike many other states, Florida's Department of Law Enforcement may disclose the existence (but not the contents) of expunged records pertaining to those applying for jobs or certifications of membership.

 Will Expungement Impact My Driver’s License Suspension With the DMV?

 Expungement does not apply to your driving privileges and will not effect a license restriction or other matters handled by the Department of Motor Vehicles or equivalent state motor vehicle agency.

-FindLaw's Criminal Law section provides state-specific information on expungement policies and procedures.
 A skilled attorney who specializes in DUI cases can help you evaluate all the facts of your case and determine if you may be eligible for an expungement in your state.
-Plus, it's important to speak to a lawyer familiar with the laws in your jurisdiction.
-Most offer free consultations, so your first step should be to contact an experienced DUI attorney.
+If you have questions or would like to learn more about your legal options, you can have a skilled DUI attorney review your case today for free.